 Eviction Process for Violation of Lease Terms / Rental Agreement

-A tenant can be evicted in Oklahoma if they do not uphold their responsibilities under the terms of a written lease/rental agreement.
+A tenant can be evicted in Oklahoma if they do not uphold their responsibilities under the terms of a written lease or rental agreement.

-Oklahoma landlords must provide tenants with a 15-Day Notice to Comply, giving the tenant 10 days to correct the issue in order to avoid eviction.
+Oklahoma landlords must provide tenants with a 15-Day Notice to Comply, giving the tenant 10 days to correct or “cure” the issue to avoid eviction.

 If the tenant doesn’t correct the issue within 10 days, they will need to move out within the 15-day deadline on the notice.